 (b) The requirements of paragraph (a) shall only apply to a licensed organization that received gross receipts from bingo in excess of $150,000 in the organization's last fiscal year.

-(c) Each bingo hard card, bingo paper sheet, or a facsimile of a bingo paper sheet must have five horizontal rows of spaces with each row except one having not more than two numbers in each space.
-The center row must have four spaces with not more than two numbers in each space and the center space marked "free."
+(c) Each bingo hard card, bingo paper sheet, or a facsimile of a bingo paper sheet must have five horizontal rows of spaces with each row except one having five numbers.
+The center row must have four numbers and the center space marked "free."
 Each column must have one of the letters B-I-N-G-O in order at the top.
-Bingo paper sheets may have numbers that are not preprinted but are filled in by players.
+Bingo paper sheets may also have numbers that are not preprinted but are filled in by players.

 The price of a face played on an electronic bingo device may not be less than the price of a face on a bingo paper sheet sold for the same game at the same occasion.
 A game of bingo begins with the first letter and number called or displayed.
 Each player must cover, mark, or activate the numbers when bingo numbers are randomly selected and announced or displayed to the players.
 The game is won when a player, using bingo paper, bingo hard card, or a facsimile of a bingo paper sheet, has completed, as described in the bingo program, a previously designated pattern or previously determined requirements of the game and declared bingo.
-A bingo pattern or bingo game requirement may not be completed with fewer than three bingo numbers having been drawn, unless the game being played is a cover-none game.
 The game is completed when a winning card, sheet, or facsimile is verified and a prize awarded pursuant to subdivision 3.

 An organization may conduct bar bingo subject to the following restrictions:

-(1) the bingo is conducted at a site the organization owns or leases and which has a license for the on-sale of intoxicating beverages on the premises under chapter 340A or where on-sale 3.2 percent malt beverages are sold; and
+(1) the bingo is conducted at a site the organization owns or leases and which has a license for the sale of intoxicating beverages on the premises under chapter 340A; and